 I make media.

 Since January 2012 I have been Chicago magazine’s managing editor for digital.
 Before that I was its digital designer and developer.
 It’s a rad job.
 I get to make fun things, and I get to create tools that help my colleagues do their jobs faster and better.

 In 2013 I helped shepherd the magazine’s first digital redesign in six years.
-It was grueling, but I’m extremely happy with the result and how it showcases our quality journalism.
+It was grueling, but I’m extremely happy with the final product and how it showcases our quality journalism.